saurabh-das7/net-worth-tracker/docs/02b_asset_master.md

   stocks, and EPFO.
 All genuinely have no free public price source.
 - **Balance-snapshot:** 15 assets — every Cash/Account/Debt/Loan/Security Deposit
   entry.
 No units, no XIRR, no benchmark comparison — Net Worth and Liquidity view only.
-- **Auto, but flagged as uncertain until verified in build:** SGB (thin trading, may fall back to manual).

-## Open items before this is fully locked

-- ⚠ Confirm Recovery Tokens genuinely has no price source, or if there's a specific exchange/project reference price worth trying.
-- ⚠ Verify SGBSEP29VI-GB's actual coverage on Twelve Data once building — likely to need the manual fallback.
-- Confirm base currency (INR vs USD) for the two WazirX-held crypto tokens.
+- **Auto, to be confirmed during build:** SGB (SGBSEP29VI-GB) — thin trading means Twelve Data coverage is genuinely uncertain; try it first, fall back to manual if the symbol doesn't resolve.
+Not a blocker either way, since the manual fallback path already exists for every other asset in this position.

+## Status

+Recovery Tokens (manual, confirmed) and WazirX crypto currency (INR, confirmed) are resolved.
+The only remaining open item is verifying SGB's actual API coverage once we're building — everything else in this doc is locked and ready to seed `settings.json` at M2.